SiENcE/spellcast/README.md

 - **Media**: Images attached to messages (stored as base64 data)
 - **Peers**: Known connections and their status
 - **Distribution state**: Which peers have received which messages

-### Media Handling

-The `MediaManager` class handles all aspects of media processing:

-1. Images are resized to reasonable dimensions
-2. Thumbnails are generated for feed display
-3. Full-size images are stored for viewing on click
-4. Orphaned media (from deleted messages) is cleaned up periodically

 ### Connection Quality Monitoring